 Medjool dates are naturally sweet and have a beautiful soft texture, they can be used for making many savory and sweet dishes.

-One of my favorite Italian dessert is Panna cotta which means “cooked cream”.
+One of my favorite Italian desserts is Panna cotta which means “cooked cream”.
 While thinking of some ideas to transform Medjool dates into something delicious, the thought of adding dates to Panna cotta struck my mind.
-I immediately experimented the recipe in my kitchen and was excited of the outcome.
+I immediately experimented with the recipe in my kitchen and was excited about the outcome.

 The Medjool dates panna cotta tasted phenomenal.
 The dates imparted a nice caramelized and sweet flavor to the creamy panna cotta.
 A perfect dessert to impress your loved ones and you will be happy to see everyone enjoying it immensely.